-The only logical conclusion about how it is possible to compete with the conventional heat production (with normally developing oil prices) is a significant cut-down of investments, and drilling costs, what expects an important technological drilling innovation, i.e. using the Litho-Jet technology.
+The only logical conclusion, how it is possible to compete with the conventional heat production (with normally developing oil prices) is a significant cut-down of the investments, and the drilling costs as well, what expects an important technological drilling innovation using the Litho-Jet technology.

-b) the costs of the heat production in other regenerative energy systems.
+b) the costs of the heat production in other regenerative energy systems

-The acquisition of the geothermal energy in Germany is in comparison to the alternative regenerative ways of heat production relatively advantageous.
-Geothermal heat is in contrast to another regenerative energy systems globally and continually available, what implies that there are no problems through accumulation or transportation.
+The acquisition of the geothermal energy in Germany is in comparison to alternative regenerative ways of heat productin relatively advantageous.
+Geothermal heat is in contrast to another regenerative energy systems globally and continually available, what implies that there are no problems through the accumulation or transportation.

-Optimising a common production of electricity and heating seems to be possible but the competition at the world energy market has to be free from public regulations like subsidies or subventions.
-Currently, the price of geothermal energy should not exceed $20 \notin$ /MWhth to be competetive with traditional energies.
+An optimisation of a common production of electricity and heating seems to be possible but the competition at the world energy market has to be free from public regulations like subsidies or subventions.
+Currently, the price of geothermal energy should not exceed 20 €/MWhth to be competetive with traditional energies.

-The geothermal heat production is, according to the present technological possibilities, still an expensive option.
-Its costs lie today above the costs of wind energy, water energy and bioenergy but is above the production costs from the fossil fuel.
+The geothermal heat production is according to the present technological possibilities still an expensive option.
+Its costs lie today above the costs of wind energy, water energy and bioenergy but high above the production costs for the fossil fuel.
 The estimated costs of the production of geothermal energy are in a large degree influenced by applied assumptions.
 The advantageous conditions result in lower costs.
-The costs of the effect of change for the Litho-Jet technology is currently non-chargeable because its practical use has been realised only in laboratory.
+The costs of the effect of change for the Litho-Jet technology is currently non-chargeable, because its practical use has been realised only in laboratory.

-From the environmental point of view, the use of geothermal energy is almost harmless and has a lot of advantages.
-Concerning quantitatively examined effects on the environment - the greenhouse effect, acidification, and the consumption of primary energy - the geothermy is at least as advantageous as other renewable energy resources.
-As to the CO_2 emissions, is the geothermal energy production, in comparison to the energy production from fossil fuels, much better.
+From the environmental point of view is using of geothermal energy almost harmless and has a lot of advantages.
+Amongs all quantitatively examined effects on the environment - the greenhouse effect, acidification, the consumption of primary energy- is the geothermy at least as advantageous as the others renewable energy resources.
+Concerning the CO2 emissions, is the geothermal energy production, in comparison with the energy production from the fossil fuels, much better.

-Economical aspects of the production of geothermal energy
+Economical aspects of the production of the geothermal energy

-The economical effect of geothermal energy for the electricity production is in Table 2.
+The economical effect of the geothermal energy on the electricity production is on Tab.
+3.

-A greatest potential for the geothermal energy results from the earth (terestrial) heat, which is fixed in a dry and waterproof hot rock in the underground (Hot-Dry-Rock (HDR) system).
+The greatest potential for the geothermal energy results from the earth (terrestrial) heat, which is fixed in dry and waterproof hot rock in the underground (Hot-Dry-Rock (HDR) system).

-Although it can reach depths until about 10 000 m, the geological experts estimate the frontier of the current technical and economical possibilities to be 7000 m.
+Although have been reached depths until about 10 000 m, the geological experts estimate the frontier of current technical and economical possibilities on 7000 m.

-In principle, it means that independently of the economical effectivity of the drilling method, the HDRsystem is relevant for competitive production of:
+In principle it means that independently of the economical efficiency of the drilling method is for the competitive production of a HDR-system relevant:

-- the temperature of the underground mineral massif in the depth of 5000 m should be at least 180 °C to enable the relevant technical and economical degree of effectivity of the heat transfer, - The effective usable heat transfer surface in the underground should exceed 3 km2, - The free width of the heat transfer interstice should be at least 1,5 mm so that the energy input would be economical for the water circulation, - The relation between the minimal and maximal main tension should be higher than 0,75 so that the system could operate without a significant water loss, - The circulation rate should be optimally reviewed.
-With the usable heat transfer surface of 5 km2 the circulaion rate 75 untill 100 l/s seems to be more efficient.
+- The temperature of the underground mineral massif in the depth of 5000 m should be at least 180 °C to enable the relevant technical and economical degree of effectivity of the heat transfer. - The effectively usable heat transfer surface in the underground should exceed 3 km2. - The free width of the heat transfer interstice should be at least 1,5 mm, so that the energy input would be economical for the water circulation - The relation between minimal and maximal main tension should be higher than 0,75 so that the system could operate without a significant water loss - The circulation rate should be optimally reviewed.
+With an usable heat transfer surface of 5 km2 the circulation rate 75 untill 100 l.s-1 seems to be more efficient